Bombshell: Judge dismisses Jack Smith's classified docs case against Trump * WorldNetDaily * by Bob Unruh

 Bret Baier of Fox News spoke with Trump by phone, and indicated Trump said: “I am thrilled that a judge had the courage and wisdom to do this.
 This has big, big implications … This is a big, big deal.
 It only makes this convention more positive.”

-Trump, at the Republican National Convention this week, also confirmed he’s going to announced his pick for vice president Monday.
+Trump, at the Republican National Convention this week, also confirmed he’s going to announce his pick for vice president Monday.

 Trump’s lawyers said since Smith’s appointment violated the Constitution that left Smith essentially a “private citizen” without any authority whatsoever.
 That position had been supported by former attorneys general under George W. Bush and Ronald Reagan.